-132. The distortions generated by the obsession with the strict inter-State paradigm are not hard to detect.
+128. The distortions generated by the obsession with the strict inter-State paradigm are not hard to detect.
 An example is afforded, in this connection, by the ICJ's handling of the East Timor case (1995): the East Timorese people had no locus standi to request intervention in the proceedings, not even to present an amicus curiae, although the crucial point under consideration was that of sovereignty over their own territory.
 Worse still, the interests of a third State (which had not even accepted the Court's jurisdiction) were taken for granted and promptly safeguarded by the Court, by means of the application of the so-called Monetary Gold "principle" - an assumed "principle" also invoked now, two decades later, in the present case concerning the obligation of elimination of nuclear weapons!

-133. Attention has to be turned to the nature of the case at issue, which may well require a reasoning- as the cas d'espèce does - moving away from "a strict State-centred voluntarist perspective" and from the "exaltation of State consent", and seeking guidance in fundamental principles (prima principia), such as the principle of humanity.
-This is what I pointed out in my extensive dissenting opinion in the case concerning the Application of the Convention on the Prevention and Punishment of the Crime of Genocide, where I pondered inter alia that such prima principia confer to the international legal order "its ineluctable axiological dimension"; they "conform its substratum, and convey the idea of an objective justice, in the line of jusnaturalist thinking" (I.C.J.
+129. Attention has to be turned to the nature of the case at issue, which may well require a reasoning- as the cas d'espèce does - moving away from "a strict State-centred voluntarist perspective" and from the "exaltation of State consent", and seeking guidance in fundamental principles (prima principia), such as the principle of humanity.
+This is what I pointed out in my extensive dissenting opinion in the case concerning the Application of the Convention against Genocide, where I pondered inter alia that such prima principia confer to the international legal order "its ineluctable axiological dimension"; they "conform its substratum, and convey the idea of an objective justice, in the line of jusnaturalist thinking" (I.C.J.
 Reports 2015 (I), p.
 373, para.
-517)
+517).

-134. That was not the first time I made such ponderation: I had done the same, in another extensive dissenting opinion, in the case concerning the Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v.
-Russian Federation), Preliminary Objections, Judgment, I.C.J.
-Reports 2011 (I), p.
-322, para.
-213 [hereinafter CERD].
-In my subsequent aforementioned dissenting opinion in the case concerning the Application of the Convention on the Prevention and Punishment of the Crime of Genocide, I expressed my dissatisfaction that in a case pertaining to the interpretation and application of the Convention against Genocide, the ICJ even made recourse to the so-called Monetary Gold "principle" 155, which had no place in a case like that, and
+130. That was not the first time I made such ponderation: I had done the same, in another extensive dissenting opinion, in the case concerning the Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v.
+Russian Federation) [hereinafter CERD].
+In my subsequent aforementioned dissenting opinion in the case concerning the Application of the Convention on the Prevention and Punishment of the Crime of Genocide I expressed my dissatisfaction that in a case pertaining to the interpretation and application of the Convention against Genocide, the ICJ even made recourse to the so-called Monetary Gold "principle" 143, which had no place in a case like that, and "which does not belong to the realm of the prima principia, being nothing more than a concession to State consent, within an outdated State voluntarist framework" (I.C.J.

-155 Even if only to dismiss it (para.
-116).

-"which does not belong to the realm of the prima principia, being nothing more than a concession to State consent, within an outdated State voluntarist framework" (I.C.J.
 Reports 2015 (I), p.
 374, para.
 519).

-135. May I, in the present dissenting opinion, this time in the case of Obligations concerning Negotiations relating to Cessation of the Nuclear Arms Race and to Nuclear Disarmament, again leave on the records my dissatisfaction for the same reason.
+131. May I, in the present dissenting opinion, this time in the case of Obligations concerning Negotiations relating to Cessation of the Nuclear Arms Race and to Nuclear Disarmament, again leave on the records my dissatisfaction for the same reason.
 Once again, may I stress that the adjudication of a case like the present one shows the need to go beyond the strict inter-State outlook.
 The fact that the mechanism for the adjudication of contentious cases before the ICJ is an inter-State one, does not at all imply that the Court's reasoning should likewise be strictly inter State.
 In the present case concerning nuclear weapons and the obligation of nuclear disarmament, it is necessary to focus attention on peoples, rather than on inter-State susceptibilities.
 It is imperative to keep in mind the world population, in pursuance of a humanist outlook, in the light of the principle of humanity.